Skip to main content

 A formal request is a request made in writing.
 They can be made by anyone.

-The outcome of a formal information request should be made within 1 month of the date it was made.
+The outcome of a formal information request should be provided within 1 month of the date it was made.
 Notification in writing should be provided to the person making the request.

 If information is to be shared this should also take place within that timeframe, even if the amount of information is significant (e.g. a case file).